Lake Amvrakia

 Lake Amvrakia or Ambracia (Αμβρακία) is a freshwater lake in Aetolia-Acarnania, in western Greece.
 It lies between the towns of Agrinio and Amphilochia, and is 13.8 km long, 3.8 km wide and has a maximum depth of 40 m.
 It is a Natura 2000 protected habitat.

 Origin

 Lake Amvrakia was a result of tectonic movement.
 It is karstic and semipolje type.
 The lake formed from deposits of Mesozoic limestone.

 Location and Geology

 Lake Amvrakia lies along a depression northwest of Lake Ozeros and west of Mount Thyamos or Petalas.
 Its total surface area used to be 13.6 km2, but that area has shrunk drastically in recent years.
 One of the reasons for this reduction in size was a long drought and the other was the draining of the shallow northern section of the basin, which is currently cut off by an embankment created for the national highway.
 This drainage had a severe impact on the lake's size, owing to the small size of the basin (112 km2.).

 Important species

-Pseudobithynia ambrakis, a species of bithynidae (snails) that has only been found in lake Amvrakia.
+Pseudobithynia ambrakis, a species of Bithyniidae (snails) that has only been found in lake Amvrakia.